George-lewis/JSpotify/README.md

 - Write functions to match all of the supported api functions
 - Write docs, examples, and flesh out the readme
 - :heavy_check_mark: Consider creating data classes to represent api results
+- Find a faster way to acquire the port (threading?)

 # How to use it